-There are more than 200 European species identified within the family Agaricaceae; nearly fifty are detailed via the gallery links below.
+There are over 200 European species identified within the family Agaricaceae; more than fifty are detailed via the gallery links below.

 Most fungi within this family have caps with gills, and they have stalks either attached at the centre of the cap or, in some instances, off centre.
 Most Agaricaceae grow on soil or leaf litter, but a few (generally smaller species) are to be found on rotting wood.